 The MMF holds great interest in ensuring Whiteshell Laboratories maintains the highest level of safety performance possible.
 It is our expectation that CNL will proactively work to adapt procedures and programming to ensure that it is not only maintaining compliance with the conditions of its licence and applicable regulations but is minimizing the risk posed to human and environmental health.
 Based on that expectation, it is our position that any SCA evaluated as part of the ROR program that is not considered "satisfactory", is unacceptable.
-We intend to hold CNL and AECL responsible to implementing timely remedies, and CNSC accountable for enforcing these remedies as appropriate.
+In such cases we will hold CNL and AECL responsible for implementing timely remedies, and CNSC accountable for enforcing these remedies as appropriate.